Fast Byzantine Total Order Broadcast: Blink

-\para{\conal's fast path} Suggestions also unlock \conal's fast path.
-Even after submitting a value to $\condep$, a correct server keeps gathering suggestions.
-If, at any point, a correct server collects $\rp{4\faultcount + 1}$ suggestions for $v$, it immediately decides $v$ without waiting for $\condep$'s slower output.
-No need to wait: out of those $\rp{4\faultcount + 1}$ suggestions, at least $\rp{3\faultcount + 1}$ came from correct servers, hence no more than $f$ correct servers proposed $\bar v$.
-As such, no correct server will ever collect the $\rp{2\faultcount + 1}$ suggestions necessary to propose $\bar v$ to $\condep$: again by \weakvalidity, $\condep$ can only decide $v$.
-If every correct server proposes the same value $v$, every correct server collects $\rp{4\faultcount + 1}$ suggestions for $v$, thus deciding within a single message delay.
-We use this insight in the design of \tobal (see \cref{sec:flutter}), where we tailor our good-case execution around all correct servers proposing the same value.
+\paragraph{Fast path.} Suggestions also unlock \conal's fast path.
+Even after submitting a value to $\condep$, a correct server keeps gathering suggestions; if it ever collects $4\faultcount + 1$ suggestions for $v$, it immediately decides $v$ without waiting for $\condep$'s slower output.
+No need to wait: out of those $4\faultcount + 1$ suggestions, at least $3\faultcount + 1$ came from correct servers, hence no more than $f$ correct servers proposed the opposite value $\bar v$.
+By \validity, $\bar v$ cannot be decided.
+If every correct server proposes the same value $v$, every correct server collects $4\faultcount + 1$ suggestions for $v$ and decides in one message delay.

+\paragraph{Slow path.} The slow path of \conal's inherits $\condep$'s latency: if proposals do not match, a correct server might never collect $4 \faultcount + 1$ matching suggestions, thus being forced to wait for $\condep$'s decision.
+If $\condep$ is deterministic, its latency is at least $O(\faultcount)$~\cite{ds83}.
+Importantly, however, \conal is fully compatible with a probabilistic implementation of $\condep$, such as Ben-Or~\cite{ben-or-83}.
+When composed with a probabilistic $\condep$~\cite{ben-or-83,crain-two-more-o1-arxiv,raynal-async-jacm15}, \conal inherits its probability-1 liveness, but the expected latency of its slow path is reduced to $O(1)$.
+This importantly impacts the worst-case latency of \tobal (see \cref{subsection:tob.latencysketches}).
+For the sake of simplicity, all proofs in this paper assume a deterministic $\condep$, but they trivially generalize to the probabilistic case.